Prescription Medications and Driving Often Don’t Mix

 Common Medications Known to Impair Driving

 While everyone’s body reacts to medications differently, there are some common types know to increase one’s chances of impairment.
-AAA notes the following medications as being among those known to impact driving.
+AAA notes tranquilizers, narcotic pain pills, sleep medications, cough medications, antihistamines, and decongestants as being among those known to impact driving.

 So what should you do if you’re one of the millions of Americans on prescription medication?